RiaStevens/BackTester/README.md

 01-01-2020

 # Driver.py
-Gets start date, end date and initial investments from user or config file Calls read_data, algorithm to simulate the market Plots total equity in portfolio from start date to end date
+Gets start date, end date and initial investments from user or config file \n Calls read_data, algorithm to simulate the market Plots total equity in portfolio from start date to end date